 You have to give OBi your Gmail address and password if you use Google Voice.
 This is a security risk if you use Gmail for business or confidential emails.
+A business specific voip phone company might be a better option in this scenario.
 We always hear about security breaches these days and the fewer the places that have your password the better.
 Didn’t LinkedIn just lose millions of passwords recently?
 If you are concerned, you can create a new Gmail address and set it up with that instead.

 Google Voice is not capable of calling 911 so you need to set something else up with another VoIP provider.
 Read this calling 911 page from Obihai for more details.

 All in all, I like the OBi.
 I despise paying recurring fees and avoid them as much as possible.
 I’d rather pay a onetime fee and call it done.
 I can use my cell phone to call 911 if I need.